iampenwing/AoC2023/README.md

 ## Day 4 Notes
 I finally got round to adding an `ints` style function to AoCLib (`getInts :: String -> [Int]`) - this is a function which extracts all Integers from a string.
 At the moment, it doesn't handle negative numbers - minus signs are just discarded as "rubbish"

+## Day 5 Notes
+Yeah, I knew simply making a list of all the seeds and running through for Part 2 was not going to work, but eugh the debugging on this one once I settled on the splitting ranges solution...